Price-to-Sales Below 1 in India: 11.44% CAGR on NSE, Barely Beats the Sensex

 What We Found

 India's risk-free rate runs around 6.5% (10-year government bond yield).
-The strategy clears that threshold meaningfully, even after accounting for the volatility.
-It's a different benchmark than the US context.
+The strategy clears that threshold.
+But it barely clears the Sensex, and it does so with a max drawdown of -76.48%.

 Year-by-year returns